deanishe/www.deanishe.net/content/post/workflow-video-conferences/index.md

     - zoom
     - lync
     - google-meet
+    - ms-teams
 platforms:
     - Alfred
     - Zoom
     - Lync
     - Google Meet
+    - Microsoft Teams
 ---

 An Alfred 4+ workflow that shows upcoming calendar events that are video conferences, and opens the links to them.
-It supports Lync, Zoom and Google Meet out of the box, but can be easily configured to support additional services.
+It supports Lync, Zoom, Microsoft Teams and Google Meet out of the box, but can be easily configured to support additional services.

 <!--more-->